Canada Day

 Presenting partner:

-With two nearby SkyTrain stations (Patterson and Metrotown) and bus loop at Metrotown, there are plenty of ways to get to the festival.
-You are encouraged to take transit, cycle or walk, and please leave your pets at home.
+With two nearby SkyTrain stations (Patterson and Metrotown) and the bus loop at Metrotown, there are plenty of ways to get to the festival.
+You are encouraged to take transit, cycle or walk.
+Please leave your pets at home.

 Please note: Schedules are subject to change